Why Use Facebook Live?

 Ask them to share the video after your completed live video automatically posts to your Facebook page.

 Make sure that they can easily contact you with any follow-up questions.
-We can suggest they message the Facebook page or email your center or group’s info email.
+Suggest they message your Facebook page or email you.

 Have a closing line to signal the broadcast’s end.